|Spacecraft Mission Pages|

 The app above shows you where the New Horizons Spacecraft is today, right this moment, in an interactive animation.
 It also shows the position of Pluto and also two Kuiper Belt Objects, 2014 MU69 which is New Horizon's next target and 2014 PN70 (which was a candidate target).
-New Horizons completed some manoeuvres in October/November 2015 in order to achieve a rendezvous with 2014 MU69 (an approximately 45km diameter object) around the 31st December 2018 or 1st January 2019 (the position of 2014 MU69 still needs refining).
-NASA Release.
-Article.
+New Horizons completed some manoeuvres in October/November 2015 in order to achieve a rendezvous with 2014 MU69 (an approximately 20km diameter object) on the 1st January 2019.

-You can wind the animation backwards in time to watch its launch and its flyby of Jupiter, and forwards to watch its encounter with Pluto and beyond.
+You can wind the animation backwards in time to watch its launch and its flyby of Jupiter (February 2007), and forwards to watch its encounter with Pluto (June 14th 2015) and beyond.
 You can stop it at any time to see its position and the position of the planets during its flight.
 The 2D/3D button shows planets or New horizons on "3D" stalks to represent the distance above or below the plane of the ecliptic.

 If your browser doesn't support flash then we provide a video which also allows you to see an animation of the New Horizons journey from Earth to Pluto and on.